 Tina continued dancing on her college dance team.
 She also taught ballet, tap, jazz, lyrical, pom, cheer, and tumble throughout college.
 After college, Tina became a high school dance and cheer coach.

 In 2015, Tina moved to Ohio and began instructing at Movement on Main.
 She cannot wait to share her knowledge and passion for dance with her students.

 Aubrey Teas graduated from Ohio University in 2017 with a bachelor’s degree in Recreation Management and minor in Business Administration.
 Aubrey was a member of her high school dance team and took dance classes at Movement on Main.
-She spends her free time making jewelry and accessories for her Etsy business.
-In 2017, she began working at Movement on Main as the Studio Relations Manager, and is now the Office Manager.
+She spends her free time sewing and hanging out with her cat, ABBA.
+In 2017, she began working at Movement on Main as the Studio Relations Manager, and is now the Marketing and Office Manager.

 Michele grew up in Minneapolis, MN as a figure skater who wanted to be the next Dorothy Hamill.
 As a teen her dreams shifted and she began dancing and enjoying ballet, jazz, and modern styles.
 Dance is still something she is passionate about.

 Today, she is a homeschool mom to Gigi, wife to Nathan, and bonus mom to Faith, Miriam, and Sky.
 She was thrilled to be living in Zanesville when Movement on Main first opened and is even more thrilled to be back in Zanesville to support the studio as receptionist and to spread the word about this wonderful place for classical dance education mixed with fun and community.